EvadeMaster/SaladBind-1/README.md

+## Disclaimer
+This build contains prerelease code for SaladBind, these code will not be merged onto [UhhhAaron/SaladBind](https://github.com/UhhhAaron/SaladBind) or vtheskeleton/SaladBind, **I do this in my free time**, I do often read Pull requests and issues, feel free to open them

+EvadeMaster, v1.7.8 (vtheskeleton/SaladBind) contributor

+## README.md (UhhhAaron/SaladBind)
 **This application is retired and not affiliated with Salad Technologies.**

 This repo will occasionally receive updates to the list of miners so they aren't too out-of-date. **You can do this yourself, too.
 Just go to /internal/miners.json, update the download link and variable "version" for the miner you want to update and submit a pull request.
 I will probably approve it within the day.**